carpentries/instructor-training/episodes/14-live.md

 if they run into a problem and need help, the put up the yellow one.
 This is better than having people raise their hands because:

-*  it's more discreet (which means they're more likely to actually do it),
+*  it is more discreet (which means they're more likely to actually do it),
 *  they can keep working while their flag is raised, and
 *  the instructor can quickly see from the front of the room what state the class is in.